adiati98/100-days-of-oss-journal/README.md

 ### Learning

 - Learn how to find issues — especially documentation and accessibility — on GitHub.
-- Learn how to spot issue(s) in repositories and write good issue(s).
+- Learn to spot issue(s) in repositories and write good issue(s).
+- Learn to write a better pull request.
 - Learn more about git commands.
 - Learn about GitHub Action.